Ludhiana: Punjab Legislative Assembly

+Municipal politics

+The city is governed by the Ludhiana Municipal Corporation, consisting of elected members representing municipal wards.
+The corporation elects the Mayor, while the Municipal Commissioner, appointed by the Government of Punjab, serves as the executive head of the corporation.
+Municipal elections are ordinarily held every five years.

+Ludhiana has historically witnessed multi-party competition involving the Indian National Congress, Shiromani Akali Dal, Bharatiya Janata Party and, in recent years, the Aam Aadmi Party.
+The city's political landscape has frequently shifted between these parties in both municipal and legislative elections, making it one of Punjab's most closely contested urban centres.

+Political significance

+As Punjab's largest city by population and one of northern India's principal industrial centres, Ludhiana plays a significant role in the state's politics.
+Electoral issues in the city commonly include industrial development, urban infrastructure, pollution control, traffic management, employment, civic amenities, and the welfare of migrant workers.
+The city's sizeable industrial workforce, business community and urban middle class make it an influential electoral battleground in both state and parliamentary elections.

 Economy

 The World Bank ranked Ludhiana as the city in India with the best business environment in 2009 and 2013.
 The riches are brought mostly by small-scale industrial units, which produce industrial goods, machine parts, auto parts, household appliances, hosiery, apparel, and garments.
 Ludhiana is Asia's largest hub for bicycle manufacturing and produces more than 50% of India's bicycle production each year.
 Ludhiana produces 60% of India's tractor parts and a large portion of auto and two-wheeler parts.
 Many parts used in German cars such as Mercedes and BMW are exclusively produced in Ludhiana to satisfy the world requirement.
 It is one of the largest manufacturer of domestic sewing machines.
 Hand tools and industrial equipment are other specialties.

 The apparel industry of Ludhiana, popularly known as Ludhiana hosiery industry provides employment to numerous people and produces India's largest share of winter clothing.
 It is especially known for its woollen sweaters and cotton T-shirts with the majority of India's woollen clothing brands being based here.
 Ludhiana is also famous for its industry of shawls and stoles and satisfies the demand of major domestic and international brands.
 As a result of its dominance in the textile industry it is often dubbed as the Manchester of India.
 Ludhiana is now sourcing production to major corporate brands all over India.
 Cloths manufactured here sell in big brand showrooms.
 Ludhiana also has a growing IT sector with multiple software services and product companies having development centers in the city.
 In April 2021, BizMerlinHR, a HR management software firm with development center in Ludhiana was awarded Cool Vendor in HCM for 2021 by industry analyst Gartner.

 Ludhiana was home to the Ludhiana Stock Exchange Association.
 LSE was situated on NH95 (Chandigarh-Ferozepur Highway) in Feroze Gandhi market near Mini Secretariat Ludhiana.
 The association is now defunct.